 Easter is a big holiday for many of us, where we get together with family and enjoy a big dinner.
 Easter is also leading us into Spring.
 Flowers are already blooming here in Vancouver, and I’m sure it will come soon in the rest of Canada.
 Below are a few suggestions that I posted a few years ago.
 As I read them, I still stand by them, but the vintage dates would now be newer.
-I also added a new red sparkling option for you from Italy; Lambrusco, which I recently tasted at the Vancouver International Wine Festival 2016.
+I also added some new wines which I recently tasted at the Vancouver International Wine Festival 2018 and other events.

 For the main course, a roasted ham, if you are a red wine person, you could try a Pinot Noir or a Gamay Noir (the most famous being Beaujolais).
 Serve slightly chilled.
 May I recommend a few from BC and New Zealand?
 Meyer Family Vineyards Pinot Noir, Reimer Vineyard, BC, 2010, SpierHead Pinot Noir, BC, 2012 ($29.90), Haywire Pinot Noir, BC, 2012, Whitehaven Pinot Noir, New Zealand, 2010, and Seresin Estate MOMO Pinot Noir, New Zealand, 2011 are a few Pinots to consider.
 For Gamay try Henry Fessy Julienas from France.

 What if you prefer white wine?
 BC produces some very nice aromatic white wines.
 I would suggest a BC Riesling or Pinot Gris.

 A few that I have tried and think would be a nice pairing for your dinner are Maverick Estate Winery Pinot Gris 2011 ($19.90), Howling Bluff Estate Winery Pinot Gris 2012, Burrowing Owl Estate Winery Calliope Riesling, and Kalala Organic Estate Winery Riesling 2011.